CoffeeCodingBeer/CoffeeCodingBeer/README.md

 - 👀 I’m interested in Front End Web Development
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on gaming websites or programs to run gaming information
 - 📫 How to reach me?
-Currentrly unavailable due to knowledge base.
-With a better knowledge of coding, I will make myself available.
+Currently unavailable due to lack of knowledge.
+However, you can keep track of my progress at https://codepen.io/Whiskey55

 <!---
 CoffeeCodingBeer/CoffeeCodingBeer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.